benchristel/lexica/src/ogtrta-wordlist.md

 I created OGTRTA for my own use, because I suck at finishing conlang grammars.
 I wanted a way to create a conlang that was "complete" (if short on vocabulary) in a few minutes, so that most of the remaining work would be crafting the lexicon and tweaking the morphology.
 Essentially, I wanted the {{link terms/walking-skeleton}} pattern, but for conlangs instead of computer programs.

-However, in order to arrive at a system that would work, the way I had to develop OGTRTA was to create several actual (half-assed) conlangs, peruse grammars of natural languages, and then figure out what framework could produce them all.
+However, in order to arrive at a system that would work, the way I had to develop OGTRTA was to create several actual (half-finished) conlangs, peruse grammars of natural languages, and then figure out what framework could produce them all.
 OGTRTA is not some pie-in-the-sky idea I dreamed up.
 It's derived from observations of actual languages both natural and artificial.

+OGTRTA is not right for every language.
+For example, if you want a language with very free word order, tons of noun classes, and head-marking, OGTRTA is probably not a good choice — but also, you don't _need_ something like OGTRTA for a language like that, because the main problem OGTRTA solves is syntax.
+On the other hand, if you want a language with fairly fixed word order, which is either consistently head-initial or consistently head-final, OGTRTA might work well for you.

 OGTRTA comprises two parts: a syntax, and a set of glosses for about 50 morphemes.
 This document describes both parts, beginning with the syntax.